BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

     # Create a camera using the controller.
     camera = controller.camera

+Here we use the resolution aspect ratio to make sure the viewport takes also the model width into account.

 The advantage of passing a translation and a rotation to the controller instead of moving the camera manually after its creation is that the camera distance computation can take the rotation into account to make sure the entire target